-The Big Question 100: Will Artificial Intelligence Replace God?
+Will Artificial Intelligence Replace God?
+(The Big Question 100)

-Apr 29, 2022 717
+Apr 29, 2022 1304

-I’ve since found out that a little while back, a guy called Anthony Lewandowski in Silicon Valley founded an AI church.
-It was called Way of the Future.
-The core teaching of the church was that human minds would soon be uploaded to a computer and that this would be the path to humanity’s immortality.
+I’ve since found out that a former Google engineer named Anthony Lewandowski in Silicon Valley founded an AI church (founded in 2015 and closed in 2021).
+It was called the “Way of the Future”.
+The core “teaching” of the church was that human minds would soon be uploaded to a computer and that this would be the path to humanity’s immortality.

 There’s nothing much that’s new in this for Christians.
 We already know that superintelligence exists.
 That’s God.
 And we already know the way to immortality.
 It’s by accepting God’s gift of eternal life through what his Son did on the Cross.

 No matter how many algorithms a computer can run in a second, or how much it can learn, it still isn’t conscious.
-It will follow rules.
-No matter how complex they might be, they will always be rules, written by the programmers.
+It will follow the rules of its creator.
+No matter how complex they might be, they will always be rules written by the programmers.

 I think that artificial intelligence may be able to simulate some human capabilities, and probably impressively so.
-But replacing God, the one who made the maker of the artificial intelligence?
+But replacing God, the one who made the maker of artificial intelligence?
 I think not.